JetBrains/teamcity-documentation/topics/server-health.md

 #### Similar VCS roots

-TeamCity qualifies [VCS roots](vcs-root.md) as identical when their major settings (for example, URLs, branch settings) are the same even if some of their settings (for example, user name, password) are different.
+TeamCity qualifies [VCS roots](vcs-root.md) as identical when their major settings (for example, URLs, branch settings) are the same even if some of their settings (for example, username, password) are different.

 The report will show you identical roots and will leave it up to you whether to merge them or not.